 5. Shipping & Returns

-One of the friction points during Checkout can be shipping and return policy.
+One of the friction points during Checkout can be the shipping and return policy.
 To address this, make sure to include additional information about this in the email.

 See how Warby Parker solved this: